bhk/rio/doc/incremental.md

 dimensions:

  * Cache Lifetime
-    - Default: discard when not used within an update
+    - Default: discard when not used (at end of update)
-    - Alternate: discard when not constructed
+    - Alternate: discard when neither constructed nor used
-    - Grouped: associated with a pool object
+    - Grouped: lifetime associated with a pool object
     - Persistent: saved to disk for future program invocations

  * Cache Variance
-    - Default: one result per cell
+    - Default: store only most recent result
-    - Variant: different results for different input values
+    - Variant: store different results for different input values

- * Memoization scope
+ * Memoization Scope
     - Default: all cells
     - Local: per-constructing cell [optimization potential]
     - None.
 Construction always creates a new cell.
 [Still useful for